dashpilot/fragment/README.md

 ## but why...? we already have HTMX!

 Although I love and use HTMX, it has one big downside: you need a SERVER to generate the HTMX fragment that gets replaced.
-Which makes it unsuitable for static sites or content loaded via a CDN.
+Which makes it less suitable for static sites or content loaded via a CDN.
+Another downside of HTMX is that it does not replace

 ## Features